 released his movie Joymoti.
 Since then Assamese cinema has developed its characteristic slow-paced susceptible style, especially with the brilliant movies of Bhabendra Nath Saikia and Jahnu Barua

 are to be credited at a large extent.
 Assamese cinema has never really managed to make the breach on the national screen despite its film industry marking a benchmark in the National Awards over the years.
 Although the beginning of the 21st century has seen Bollywood

-Jamuna Baruah ruled the world of Assamese cinema from 1919 to 2005 and was a leading Assamese Film Actress.
+cinema for decades and was a leading Assamese Film Actress.
 She hailed from Gauripur

 's Goalpara district

 and was married to the legendary actor director Pramathesh Barua

 , or P. C. Barua, who died in 1950.
 Jamuna Baruah began her acting career in her husband's famous production 'Devdas

 or Paro.
 Jamuna Baruah further went on to make a number of unforgettable movies in Assamese

-, notably Amiri, Adhikar, Mukti and Sesh Uttar.
+, notably "Amiri", "Adhikar", "Mukti" and "Sesh Uttar".
 She stopped acting after the death of her husband.

 Chetana Das is an Assamese Film Actress and had earned huge fame in 1970s and 1980s.
-Her debut film was Titash Ekti Nadir Naam, released in 1973.
-Other films acted by Chetana Das include Banoria Phul, Abhijaan, Shurjo Grahan, Kallol, Debdas, Indira and others.
+Her debut film was "Titash Ekti Nadir Naam", released in 1973.
+Other films acted by Chetana Das include "Banoria Phul", "Abhijaan", "Shurjo Grahan", "Kallol", "Debdas", "Indira" and others.

 from the late 1970s to early 1980s.
 Bindiya started acting when she was just fourteen years old.
 She met superstar Hema Malini

 .
 Her debut Hindi film was "Jeevan Jyothi", opposite Vijay Arora.
 Bindiya soon became a success starring for director Basu Chatterjee

-in Khatta Meetha (1977) and Prem Vivah (1979).
-However, the best performance of this actress was in the film Golmaal (1979) by Hrishikesh Mukherjee
+in "Khatta Meetha" (1977) and "Prem Vivah" (1979).
+However, the best performance of this actress was in the film "Golmaal

-(1980).
+.
+Soon, she worked in the big-budget film "Shaan" (1980).
 She is also a well known costume designer and designed costumes for female stars such as Rani Mukherjee

 and Kareena Kapoor